Why You Should Rethink Email Attachments in Your Marketing

 Once an email arrives, the filter looks at everything, from the email content to the email headers and the attachments.
 It compares the features with its database of previous spam emails to calculate the likelihood of a new email being spam.

-Bayesian filters are pretty cautious about attachments, especially with mass emails.
+Bayesian filters are pretty cautious about attachment in emails, especially with mass emails.
 When you send an attachment to a single person, the potential security threat is limited, but with bulk email, the threat could multiply and grow out of control.

 Spam filters consider: